PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

 # Output

-After estimating the `k` parameter, we can then calculate the *subjective value* (the participant’s evaluation of each offer of money now or later as the experiment continues) by doing $\\frac{\\text{offer}} {1 + k \\times \\text{delay}}$:
+After estimating the `k` parameter, we can then calculate the *subjective value* (the participant's evaluation of each offer of money now or later as the experiment continues) by doing $\\frac{\\text{offer}} {1 + k \\times \\text{delay}}$:

 ``` r